CadmiumRed40/CadmiumRed40/README.md

-Interested in painting and programming I guess.
+-Interested in painting and programming I guess.
-Currently learning fullstack web development
+-Currently learning fullstack web development
-I’m looking to collaborate on nothing for now.
+-I’m looking to collaborate on nothing for now.
 I dont even have my bearings yet
 - 📫 Reach me on discord @ CadmiumRed#3288

 <!---